vigmond/xmgrace-patch/README.md

 ## Additional software

-* [libGD](https://libgd.github.io) is reqyuired for bounding boxes of raster image formats.
+* [libGD](https://libgd.github.io) is required for bounding boxes of raster image formats.
 It will be automatically detected.

 ## How to apply